Do I qualify for an educator license in Nevada?

 - Each additional endorsement $ 50.00

-We cannot accept personal checks or cash at this time.
+We cannot accept personal checks or cash.
+All licensing fees are NONREFUNDABLE.

 Can I submit fingerprints electronically (Livescan) for my background check?

 Yes.
-An applicant who chooses to submit fingerprints electronically via Livescan must first turn in a completed application for licensure, along with the appropriate licensing fees.
-Once the application and fees are received, he or she will be given an authorization form to take to the fingerprinting agency.
+An applicant who chooses to submit fingerprints electronically via Livescan must first register for an account through OPAL to apply for licensure and pay, licensing fees.
+Once the application and fees are received, he or she will be sent an email detailing where all the NDE-approved fingerprinting agencies are located.
+You will need to bring a government-issued ID to the vendor to have them submit your fingerprints to the DPS and FBI on our behalf.

 If you prefer to turn in a fingerprint card rather than submit prints via Livescan, you may still do so.
-Fingerprint cards must be FBI form FD-258 or an equivalent card, and they must be turned in at the time you submit your application and licensing fees.
+Fingerprint cards must be FBI form FD-258 or an equivalent card, and they must be submitted to one of our licensure offices located in Carson City or Las Vegas.
+If you wish to mail the fingerprint card to us, please send to:

 What agencies can submit my fingerprints via Livescan?

-The Department of Education currently works with a group of approved Livescan vendors, which are listed on the authorization form you will be given to take to the fingerprinting agency.
+The Department of Education currently works with a group of approved Livescan vendors, which are listed on the authorization information which will be emailed to you.
 Only approved locations may be used for electronic fingerprint submission.
 Approved vendors are located in Las Vegas, Carson City, Reno, and Elko.
 Applicants who do not live near an approved Livescan location will have to turn in a fingerprint card in lieu of submitting prints electronically.

-Law enforcement agencies cannot submit fingerprints via Livescan for the Department of Education, although they can still take an applicant’s fingerprint and provide him or her with a fingerprint card to turn in.
+Most Law enforcement agencies do not submit fingerprints via Livescan for the Department of Education, although they can still take an applicant’s fingerprint and provide him or her with a fingerprint card to turn in.

 Livescan submissions from out-of-state vendors will not be accepted by the Department of Public Safety for background processing.
 Anyone who resides out of state and wants to apply for or renew a Nevada educator license, must submit a fingerprint card with his or her application.